Mystery Ranch Coulee 30

 Sizes: men’s S/M and L/XL, women’s XS/X and M/L

-Among the biggest demands I placed on the Coulee 30, two days in particular stand out: I carried it with about 20 pounds/9 kilos inside, including extra layers, lunch for two, and a DSLR camera with two lenses, dayhiking the Cory Pass-Edith Pass loop in Canada’s Banff National Park, a nine-mile/14.5-kilometer loop with a steep 3,400 feet/1,036 meters of uphill and downhill.
+Among the biggest demands I placed on the Coulee 30, three days in particular stand out: I carried it with about 20 pounds/9 kilos inside, including extra layers, lunch for two, and a DSLR camera with two lenses, dayhiking the Cory Pass-Edith Pass loop in Canada’s Banff National Park, a nine-mile/14.5-kilometer loop with a steep 3,400 feet/1,036 meters of uphill and downhill.
 On another day, I carried it with about 30 pounds/13.6 kilos inside, including a rack of rock-climbing gear and my harness, shoes, and helmet—all of which fit inside the pack—and starting out with several bars and over two liters of water for about six miles/nearly 10 kilometers of hiking on and off-trail around Idaho’s City of Rocks National Reserve.
+But my biggest day with the Coulee 30 was an 18-mile, 7,300-foot, 13-hour, four-summit, partly off-trail dayhike with my 23-year-old son in Utah’s Wasatch Range in early October, carrying up to three liters of water, food for a big day, and layers for a big range of temps and finishing well after dark.

 At 2 lbs.
 9 oz./1.2kg (for the men’s S/M), the Coulee 30 may not draw covetous gazes from dayhikers and mountain runners looking for the lightest, most streamlined daypack.
 But my point is, before you get too hung up on its weight, consider instead the reasons for it: a rare combination of superior access, capacity, durability, and comfort with a heavier load than most daypacks can handle.
 In that light, weighing just over 2.5 pounds looks quite moderate.